 - Lowers the cost of your prescription drugs

-- Through 2018, gives you a monthly Special Enrollment Period (SEP) to enroll in a Part D plan or to switch between plans (Beginning in 2019, the Extra Help SEP will be available once per calendar quarter during the first nine months of the year.
-If you have Extra Help, you will no longer be able to use the SEP once per month to make changes to your prescription drug coverage.
+- Gives you a Special Enrollment Period (SEP) once per calendar quarter during the first nine months of the year to enroll in a Part D plan or to switch between plans (You cannot use the Extra Help SEP during the fourth calendar quarter of the year (October through December).
 You should use Fall Open Enrollment during this time to make prescription drug coverage changes.)

 - Eliminates any Part D late enrollment penalty (LEP) you may have incurred if you delayed Part D enrollment